-When we fall for fat loss myths dire consequences occur.
+When we fall for weight loss myths, we suffer.
 When we’re promised quick results, but instead fall flat on our face it’s devastating.
 We’re less likely to try again.
 Obesity is surging.
 There are currently 175 million overweight or obese teens and adults in the United States.
 We need proper guidance.
 I won’t promise what I can’t deliver.
 I promise you the truth.
-Changing your lifestyle won’t be easy, but it will be worth it.
+Changing your lifestyle won’t be easy, but it’ll be worth it.
 You deserve great health.
 Let’s start with a stand.
-Let’s make today the day we stop falling for these notorious fat loss myths.
+Let’s make today the day we stop falling for these notorious weight loss myths.

 We’ve all seen that guy wearing trash bags or a sweat suit.
 They look hot, silly, and in no better shape.
 Are they onto something?
 Let’s take a deeper look.
 The human body is approximately 60% water.
 If our human body weighs 180 pounds, 60% of the weight is water, which means 108 pounds of your weight is water weight.
 On the scale your weight can vary anywhere from 2-5% of your body weight daily.
 That means the weight can vary from 3-9 pounds for our 180 pound example.
 If we have 108 pounds of water, and we dehydrate ourselves by sweating as much as possible.
 We can drop up to 20 pounds of water in extreme cases.
 We can bring down our weight on a scale to 160 pounds in a very short time.